momchil-terziev/momchil-terziev.github.io/resources/exporting-from-rhino-autocad.md

 ---
 layout: archive
-title: "Working with ShipX: importing from Rhino or AutoCAD"
+title: "Working with ShipX: exporting from Rhino or AutoCAD"
 ---
 ---